Carpet Replacement

 1st Annual Twilight Soiree

-You are cordially invited to join us on November 30th for LSCO’s and Mosaic Music YQL’s inaugural Twilight Soirée presented by Lethbridge Hearing Centre, a magical winter evening in support of LSCO and its vital senior programs.
-Guests will enjoy a luxurious multi-course meal, cash bar, live entertainment by talented local musical acts Hippodrome and James Oldenberg, a lively silent auction, and a night of dancing.
-With your support, all proceeds will benefit Meals on Wheels and LSCO’s senior services, helping ensure that older adults in our community cancontinue to lead healthy, independent lives.
+You are cordially invited to join us on November 30th for LSCO’s inaugural Twilight Soirée with entertainment partner Mosiac Music YQL and title sponsor Lethbridge Hearing Centre, a magical winter evening in support of LSCO and its vital senior programs.
+Guests will enjoy a luxurious 5 course meal, cash bar, live entertainment by talented local musical acts Hippodrome and James Oldenberg, a lively silent auction, and a night of dancing.
+With your support, all proceeds will benefit Meals on Wheels and LSCO’s senior services, helping ensure that older adults in our community can continue to lead healthy, independent lives.

 Tickets purchased together will be seated together.
 If you would like to be seated with additional people, please send Hannah [email protected] an email with their names as soon as possible so we can accomodate your request.